Green Disease Wall Climbing

 -Nocturne (M4/5): Obvious left-angling crack.
 Good protection throughout with some turf/ice here and there in typical conditions.

--Cerberus (project): Harder than it looks, this tenuous crack is a total hellhound until you reach the easier ice finish.
+-Project: Harder than it looks, this tenuous crack is a total hellhound until you reach the easier ice finish.
 Good protection throughout (unless crack is verglassed) but hard to place due to the punchy and insecure nature of the climbing.
-Has been top-roped.
-Feels like M9.
+Has been top-roped clean.
+Feels like M8/9.

--Master Of None (project): A moderate ice flow gains a steep headwall where very big and tenuous moves are required.
+-Project: A moderate ice flow gains a steep headwall where very big and tenuous moves are required.
 A few bolts and/or fixed pins will be necessary.
-Has been top-roped.
+Has been top-roped clean.
 Feels M-hard.

 Days w Precip